StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 ## Drop an Iceberg database

-Similar to the internal databases of StarRocks, if you have the [DROP](../../administration/privilege_item.md#database) privilege on databases within an Iceberg catalog, you can use the [DROP DATABASE](../../sql-reference/sql-statements/data-definition/DROP%20DATABASE.md) statement to drop a database from that catalog.
+Similar to the internal databases of StarRocks, if you have the [DROP](../../administration/privilege_item.md#database) privilege on an Iceberg database, you can use the [DROP DATABASE](../../sql-reference/sql-statements/data-definition/DROP%20DATABASE.md) statement to drop that Iceberg database.
 This feature is supported from v3.1 onwards.
 You can only drop empty databases.

 > **NOTE**
 >